Tyrenn/mousse/README.md

 > Disclaimer Even though i'm proud of this first version, it represents one of my first public, ambitious and typescript based module.
 Many improvements needs to be done and will be, I hope.

-I haven't yet decided a clear procedure to contibute to this module.
+I haven't yet decided a clear procedure to contibute to this package.
 I guess the main contribution you can make for now is test it and open issues to help me chase the bugs.
 I will try to fix them as fast as I can while thinking of better implementation for performance gain and new handy features.
 If this package begins to get big attention, I might invite most interested people to participate in its design and development.

 Note that further improvements regarding documentation are coming.